ONI-Wiki-zh/ModI18n/README.md

   - Mac: `~/Library/Application Support/unity.Klei.Oxygen Not Included/mods/Local`

 # Useage
-1. For the best result, it is suggested to reorder your mod list so that this mod is at the end.
-2. You can change your preferred language in the mod options in the game.
+1. If your language is one of the officially supported language, ModI18n should be able to detect your language and load translations for you.
+The language that ModI18n loads can be configured in the in-game mod options.
 If you change it, please restart the game to load new translations.
+2. ModI18n will download latest translations files for you.
+The translation files are downloaded to `mods/i18n`.
+To suppress this behavior (e.g. for testing your own translations), you can set "Use Local Translations Only" to true in the in-game mod options.
+3. ModI18n should try to override translations loaded by other mods.
+If it fails (which is unlikely), you can try to reorder your mod list so that this mod is at the end.

 # Build
 Please read [Cairath's ONI Modding guide](https://github.com/Cairath/Oxygen-Not-Included-Modding/wiki) for mod development knowledge.